 - Step 3.
 Prioritise your to-dos

 - Step 4.
 Schedule them into your planner

 Step 2.
 Highlighting your to-dos

-This is where you get to use your highlighter, you know the one you bought and don’t use as often as you would like.
-If you can’t find it I bet you’ll find that another family member has taken it offa your hands thinking you would never use it anyway.
+This is where you get to use your highlighter, you know the one you bought and don’t use as often as you would like to.
+If you can’t find them then I bet you’ll find that another family member has taken it offa your hands thinking you would never use it anyway.
 I used to find them in my daughter’s bedroom.
 Go have a look then come on over to the blog to read all about Step 2.